The Mechanics of Transportation cover art

 Support the show

-Follow my bike adventures and transportation stories on Instagram or Threads @just_ianstewart or Twitter @IanCycles or YouTube IanStewartCycles
+Follow my bike adventures and transportation stories on Instagram or Threads @just_ianstewart or Twitter @IanCycles or YouTube @IanStewartCycles

 Show More Show Less

-30 mins
+32 mins

-Send us a text
+Send a text

-If you like the Mechanics of Transportation and this new podcast and want to support our efforts then please consider subscribing to it by clicking the link in the show notes.
+If you like the Mechanics of Transportation and this podcast and want to support our efforts then please consider subscribing to it by clicking the link in the show notes.
 You can also help support us by sharing this podcast on all your socials and rating it and leaving a comment in the show notes.

 If you do subscribe we’ll be sure to thank you at the end of each episode.
 You can also send me a tip via Venmo–at Ian-Stewart-82.
-You can also now buy me a cup of coffee.
+Or buy me a coffee.
+And if you’re a sponsor who’d like to sponsor this show, then let us know.
+Thanks.

 Plus, you can always look for my freelance work on outlets like Virginia Mercury, The Richmonder, Richmond Magazine and on the podcast Full Disclosure with Roben Farzad.